 I get the best ghost stories from people on my ghost tours when I ask who’s experienced a haunting.
 They’re more like anecdotes than stories: brief encounters—with the dead rather than the living.

-The earliest ghost story in San Luis Obispo, maybe the earliest in California, involves humans transform into ghost bears.
+The earliest ghost story in San Luis Obispo County, maybe the earliest in California, involves humans transforming into ghost bears.
 Father Antonio Martinez wrote it down in an 1812 report to his superiors on the beliefs of the people of Tilhini, the name of the Northern Chumash settlement that preceded the Mission San Luis Obispo de Tolosa to whom he referred to as pagans.